You have to write it down, because we are so very quick to forget.

 Two lines appeared and my heart had strength in it to hope.
 From that moment on I took one aspirin a day.
 Two weeks went by and we saw your gummy bear body on the screen, the heartbeat steady, constant and strong.
 They gave me pills to keep my hormones strong and steady.
 Two more and there you were, stronger, bolder… constant.
 After 12 weeks we heard you, constant.
 At 20 weeks we all went in and it took daddy and the ultrasound tech only seconds to see you, little boy.
 Oh the joy.
 For you I have prayed little one.
 Your kicks were counted, welcomed and treasured.
 Your movements set our imagination in motion.
 Dreaming of the day you’d be in our arms.

 The last few weeks of my pregnancy were a trial for me.
 I had met my limits physically.
 I had gained a total of ten pounds and they estimated I had a 8+ pound baby inside me.
 I had false labor every night starting at 37 weeks and my body fooled me two times into thinking it was the real thing.
 So off we headed to the hospital only to be heartbroken when the contractions would stop.
 At my 39 week appointment they said my blood pressure was high, but baby were still facing too far back.
 It could be hours, could be days… days?
 I couldn’t imagine another day.
 I went home to clean like a crazy lady, ignoring the discomfort and pain.
 Hands and knees, vacuuming while lunging (the best I could), I did some downward dog poses, laid on the couch as belly down as I could and then got up and Ben took me on a long walk.
-I woke up at 1 o’clock to contractions, they couldn’t sleep through them so I went into the shower, they stuck.
+I woke up at 1 o’clock to contractions, I couldn’t sleep through them so I went into the shower, they stuck.
 I ate, they stuck.
 I tried to lay down again and quickly realized that was a bad idea because they stuck.
-I texted my mom that we would be dropping E off and waiting until six to wake up Ben.
+I texted my mom that we would be dropping E off and patiently waited until six to wake up Ben.
 We grabbed all the bags and headed out.

 When you are strep B positive and you know you need antibiotics or they’ll hook your baby up to them you don’t mess around getting to the hospital.